CIS3296SoftwareDesignF21/discord-music-bot/README.md

 <!-- TODO add <img src="./readme-gallery/copy-voice-channel-id.png" style="max-width: 60%"> -->

-If you need help enabling developer mode, [see this section of the official guide](https://autocode.com/guides/how-to-build-a-discord-bot/#faq-1).
+If you need help enabling developer mode, [see the readme](https://github.com/gregjw/build-a-discord-bot).

 Otherwise, you just need to pick a prefix for your bot, and you're all set!